luizbgomide/sovereign/combat.md

 The GM decides when surprise applies, possibly calling for an opposed DEX/[Sneak](/rules#sneak) check (for an ambush) or STR/[Exert](/rules#exert) vs WIS/[Notice](/rules#notice) (for hard entry) .

 Groups cannot be surprised if they are actively anticipating the possibility of combat.
 If the Party is moving carefully through a dungeon, they cannot be ambushed.

+## Combat Sequence

+Each participating side rolls `1d8`, with the player's side adding the highest DEX from among the Party.
+Starting with the side with the highest roll, each member of that side takes all of their actions in whatever order they'd like.
+Once every member of a side has acted, the next highest side repeats the process.
+This repeats until all sides have acted, and then begins from the top in the same order.
+Initiative is not re-rolled.

+The Party wins ties.

 ## Combat Action Types